elmomoilanen/k-in-a-row/be/gcp/README.md

 ## Terraform pipeline

-GitHub workflow `deploy-be.yml` uploads a new revision to the Google Cloud Run for every versioned push event to the main branch.
+GitHub workflow `deploy-be.yml` uploads a new revision to Google Cloud Run for every versioned push event to the main branch.
 For this pipeline to succeed following variables must have been stored as secrets in GitHub's Actions secrets (notice that only some of them are really critically sensitive):

 - GOOGLE_PROJECT_ID
 - GOOGLE_REGION
-- GOOGLE_IMAGE_NAME (name for the docker image)
+- GOOGLE_IMAGE_NAME
 - GOOGLE_SERVICE_NAME (just some descriptive name)
 - CLIENT_URL (frontend service prod URL)
 - GOOGLE_SERVICE_ACCOUNT_FILE (service account credentials, sensitive)